State of Illinois v. Alice Wynekoop: Saturday, March 3

-Monday, March 5 - Closing arguments
+Monday, March 5: Closing arguments

-Wynekoop arrived in court Monday morning "pale, haggard, and weak… in the worst condition of any time since her arrest…" and with a facial bruise caused by a fall early Monday morning.
-After she and her son Walker appeared briefly on the stand, the defense made four motions as it rested at 11:01 a.m.
-The motions included one for a direct verdict of not guilty, two to disallow Wynekoop's admission, and one to compel the state to elect which of the eleven counts on which it intended to proceed.
+Wynekoop arrived in court Monday morning "pale, haggard, and weak ... in the worst condition of any time since her arrest," and with a facial bruise caused by a fall early Monday morning.
+She and her son Walker appeared briefly on the stand; the defense made four motions as it rested at 11:01 a.m.
+The motions included one for a direct verdict of not guilty, two to disallow Wynekoop's admission, and one to compel the state to specify on which of the eleven counts it intended to proceed.
 All four motions were denied.

-The prosecution called several rebuttal witnesses, including Stanley Young, who would eliminate Earle as a possible foil.
-The defense was able to elicit the admission from Young, however, that he had been paid $190 by the prosecution to return from the Grand Canyon to testify.

-In the three-hour closing statement of the prosecution, Dougherty recreated the scene of Rheta's death and addressed key evidence of murder at the hands of Wynekoop, including the care with which Rheta was covered, the lack of disorder in the surgery itself, Wynekoop's failure to check Rheta's pulse to confirm that she was dead or seek help, her calm in reporting the death to the undertaker and her sole interest on establishing an alibi for herself, the failure of Catherine to confirm the death, and the ridiculousness of the suicide theory.
+The prosecution called several rebuttal witnesses, including Stanley Young, whose testimony was intended to eliminate Earle as a suspect.
+The defense, however, was able to get Young to admit that the prosecution had paid him $190 for his testimony.
+In the prosecution's three-hour closing statement, Dougherty recreated the scene of Rheta's death and reiterated the key evidence of murder, including the care with which Rheta was covered; the lack of disorder in the surgery itself; Wynekoop's failure to check Rheta's pulse nor to seek help; her calm in reporting the death to the undertaker and her unusual interest in establishing an alibi for herself; Catherine's failure to confirm the death; and the ridiculousness of the suicide theory.
 The prosecution concluded by calling the jury to "do to her as she did to Rheta Wynekoop, the fondly loved daughter-in-law whom she killed in cold blood.
 She murdered that girl and deserves to die."

-Tuesday, March 6 - The verdict
+Tuesday, March 6: Verdict

-In its closing statement the defense argued that Wynekoop had come "from decent people… and her interests have always been in the better things of life."
-He told of her long years of charitable work and her alibis and debunked the prosecution's angle on an insurance motive and impossibility of suicide.
-The defense also claimed that Wynekoop's confession was about "mother love" shielding Earle, "a boy maybe you don't think was worth saving."
-Defense attorney Smith ended his argument with a plea to the jury for "a not guilty verdict quick."
+In his closing statement Wynekoop's defense attorney Smith argued that Wynekoop had come "from decent people ... and her interests have always been in the better things of life."
+He told of her long years of charitable work; reiterated her alibis; and debunked the prosecution's arguments for an insurance motive and against the possibility of suicide.
+The defense also claimed that Wynekoop's confession was about "mother love": that she was merely shielding Earle, "a boy maybe you don't think was worth saving."
+Smith ended his argument with a plea for the jury to find "a not guilty verdict quick."

-Instructions for the jury
+Jury instructions

-The judge instructed the jury and stated there were four choices for a verdict: not guilty and guilty with the options of execution, life imprisonment, or imprisonment for a specified number of years.
-Wynekoop instructed her defense team to "gamble everything on acquittal," refusing a fifth option of manslaughter offered by the prosecution.
+The judge instructed the jury that there were four choices for a verdict: not guilty, or guilty with the options of execution, life imprisonment, or imprisonment for a specified number of years.
+Wynekoop instructed her defense team to "gamble everything on acquittal," refusing a plea deal of manslaughter offered by the prosecution.
 The court was dismissed for dinner at 6:14 p.m.